 - Chicken meat.
 Use boneless, skinless chicken breast.

 - Chicken rub/seasonings.
 We make an easy blend of kosher salt, pepper, oregano and garlic salt to season the chicken.
 Use your favorite chicken dry rub instead.

 - Onion.
 Very thinly sliced so it can nearly dissolve into the liquids in the crock pot, lending savory flavor.
 Yellow, white or red onions all work well.
 You can also add onion powder to the seasonings mix for an additional savory dimension.

 Brown sugar.
 For its deep, earthy sweetness.

 Beer.
 We like to use a stout for the deep roasty notes it imparts to the chicken.
 Any excessive bitterness (in stout owed mostly to roasted barley is more than offset by the brown sugar.
 See the notes below on the most suitable beer styles to use.

 - Chicken stock.
 Because chicken breast has no fat the slow-cooking process benefits from the flavor boost chicken stock offers.

 Barbecue sauce.
 You will need it only if you want to turn your beer shredded chicken into a BBQ pulled chicken.
 See the workflow notes and pictures below.

-TIP: If you’d like to make shredded chicken with a smokey, spicy flare add a couple of tablespoons of chipotles in adobo from the very beginning.
+TIP: If you’d like to make pulled chicken with a smokey, spicy flare add a couple of tablespoons of chipotles in adobo from the very beginning.

 Beer Style Suggestions